GoFetch

-GoFetch is a family of cryptographic attacks on recent Apple silicon CPUs that exploits the CPU's on-chip data memory-dependent prefetcher (DMP) to investigate the contents of memory.
+GoFetch is a family of cryptographic attacks on some Apple silicon chips that exploits the CPU's on-chip data memory-dependent prefetcher (DMP) to investigate the contents of memory.

 Attacks

-CPUs affected include the M1, M2, M3 and A14 series system-on-a-chip processors.
+Chips affected include the M1, M2, M3 and A14 series systems-on-a-chip.

-The DMP looks at cache memory content for possible pointer values, and prefetches the data at those locations into cache if it sees memory access patterns that suggest following those pointers would be useful.
+The DMP looks at cache memory content for possible pointer values and prefetches the data at those locations into cache if it sees memory access patterns suggesting that following those pointers would be useful.
 The GoFetch attacks use those speculative cache fetches to undermine a number of different cryptographic algorithms by using memory access timings to exfiltrate data from those algorithms using timing attacks.

-The authors of GoFetch state that they were unable to make their exploit work on the Intel Raptor Lake processor they tested due to its more limited DMP functionality.
+The authors of GoFetch state that they were unable to make their exploit work on the Intel Raptor Lake processor, which they tested due to its more limited DMP functionality.